makrai/notes/levin05-ch3-current.md

 approach receives apparent support from Basque and some other languages, where the counterparts of activity verbs are expressed periphrastically using the verb meaning ‘do’ plus a noun (B. Levin 1989).
-We do not choose between approaches here, since additional investigation into the representation of such verbs is needed.
+We do not choose between approaches here, since additional investigation into the representation of such verbs is needed
 8. Predicate decompositions allow a solution to a problem raised in section 2.2.2: uni- fying the various instantiations of path found with motion verbs (e.g., to the library, from the cafeteria, through the woods), which are assigned distinct “traditional”